40 Wedding Wish Ideas to Write in a Wedding Card

 - "Congratulations!"
 (Pinky promise it's appropriate.)

 Wedding Wishes Based on Bible Verses

-If you know that the couple getting married is religious, nothing fits more than a message inspired by the Bible.
-For a faith-based couple and ceremony, this type of wedding message not only feels appropriate but highly personal, too.
+If you know that the couple getting married is of the Christian faith, nothing suits more than a message inspired by the Bible.
+How meaningful to begin a marriage feeling blessed by those around you.
+For a faith-based couple and ceremony, this type of wedding note not only feels appropriate but highly personal, too.

 Wedding Wishes to Welcome a New Family Member

 Because you wouldn't necessarily say the same thing to your favorite future sister-in-law that you would to a friend you haven't seen in five years, right?
 In the South, family is everything.
 This type of message is the perfect way to begin writing a wedding card for a new family member—and is best followed by something personalized.